-Grenada has recently upgraded its Citizenship by Investment Programme and made the following changes:
+Grenada has recently upgraded its Citizenship by Investment Programme.

 - The minimum investment is reduced to USD 220,000 for Real Estate (previously USD 350,000).

 - Secondary purchasers of real estate in approved projects can apply for citizenship.

 - Children born within 12 months of citizenship granting.

 - Unmarried siblings of the main applicant and spouse may qualify as eligible dependents.